samdsmx/website/src_es/docs/reference/widgets/async.md

 ---
-title: Async widgets
+title: Widgets asíncronos
-short-title: Async
+short-title: Asincronía
 ---
-{% include catalogpage.html category="Async" %}
+{% include catalogpage.html category="Asincronía" %}